Friday, January 31, 2020

 ture that disappeared into something like a tiny war

-fancy evaporation and disappearance of my face’s
+fancy evaporation and disappearance of my face’s com

-perfectly in the mirror this morning, which has already
+so perfectly in the mirror this morning, which has already

-landed (for real!?) in London, or Singapore, or Korea by
+landed (for real!?) in London or Singapore or Korea by

 now, far from the crusade of the phantom battalion forced